CCI-MOC/hil/INSTALL/Install_configure_postgreSQL_CENTOS7.md

 Enter it again: <Retype password for role haas>
 ```

-Confirm that the role with requisite privileges is created.
+Confirm that the role with requisite privileges is created **as postgres user**:

-**as postgres user**

 ```
 -bash-4.2$ psql -c '\dg'